-(i) Building Height
+(a) Building Height

-- Within Activity Area B no building shall exceed 6m above ground level; - Within Activity Area C: - no more than 25% of all buildings shall exceed 15m avove ground level - no building other than the 25% above shall exceed 12m above ground level; - no buildings within 100m of State Highway 6 shall exceed 3 storeys above ground and 9m in height above ground; - no buildings within 150m of State Highway 6 shall exceed 12 metres in height. - Within Activity Area D no buildings shall exceed 8m above ground level - Within Activity Area E no building shall exceed 8m above ground level - Any building above the height limits above, shall be reviewed by the Urban Design Panel. - (b) In addition to the height limits in (a) above, no building located within 150 m of the State Highway shall exceed 10 metres in height above ground level; - (c) For any building above the height limits in (a), an application for resource consent must be accompanied by a statement from the Urban Design Panel evaluating the application.
+- Within Activity Area B no building shall exceed 6m above ground level; - Within Activity Area C no building shall exceed 12m above ground level; - Within Activity Area D no buildings shall exceed 8m above ground level - Within Activity Area E no building shall exceed 8m above ground level - (b) In addition to the height limits in (a) above, no building located within 150 m of the State Highway shall exceed 10 metres in height above ground level; - (c) For any building above the height limits in (a), an application for resource consent must be accompanied by a statement from the Urban Design Panel evaluating the application.

-ii Building coverage
+iii Building coverage

-- (a) In Activity Areas C and E, the maximum building coverage shall be 55% providing that where there is more than one site, this shall be deemed to be 55% of each site. - (b) In Activity Area D the maximum building coverage shall be 30% providing that where there is more than one site, this shall be deemed to be 30% of each site. - (c) In Activity Area B 15%, providing that where there is more than one site, this shall be deemed to be 15% of each site.
+- (a) In Activity Areas C and E, the building coverage shall be 55% providing that where there is more than one site, this shall be deemed to be 55% of each site. - (b) In Activity Area D the building coverage shall be 30% providing that where there is more than one site, this shall be deemed to be 30% of each site.

+(c) In Activity Area B 15%, providing that where there is more than one site, this shall be deemed to be 15% of each site.

-iii Outdoor Living Space
+iv Outdoor Living Space